CI-Dominik/pp1-geocaching/README.md

 ## Bugs

 ### Unfixed Bugs
 * In Mozilla Firefox, when shrinking down the browser size, the hero information section gets too narrow.
-In the futures, this needs to be accessed as the site owner was not able to fix this issue at the moment of final deployment.
+In the futures, this needs to be addressed as the site owner was not able to fix this issue at the moment of final deployment.

 ![Screenshot of the Mozilla Firefox bug](docs/firefox-bug.jpg)